sanjanabintaazad/codepath/README.md

 - [x] **Summary:**
 * Dionaea is meant to be a nepenthes successor, embedding python as scripting language, using libemu to detect shellcodes, supporting ipv6 and tls.
-* First I created the firewall rule to allow incoming TCP and UDP traffic on all ports for honeypot sensors, created the VM for dionaea honeypot called honeypot-1 make note of the external IP and established SSH access to the VM where I executed the deploy command for dionaea that I copied from the MHN admin console.
+* First I created the firewall rule to allow incoming TCP and UDP traffic on all ports for honeypot sensors, created the VM for dionaea honeypot called honeypot-1, made a note of the external IP and established SSH access to the VM where I executed the deploy command for dionaea that I copied from the MHN admin console.
 * Now that the dionaea honeypot is listed in the sensor, I performed an attack using nmap, passing it the external IP of the dionaea honeypot VM.
-As a result multiple ports were opened which Dionaea was using to attract attackers.
+As a result, multiple ports were opened which dionaea was using to attract attackers.
 * After the attack in the Attacks page of the MHN Admin console, I was able to see my IP address listed with several port scan records which is the evidence that the honeypot intercepted my attack.
 * Attacks from other IPs were also coming in at an alarming rate, from all over the world.
 * The most often attacked honeypot was dionaea.
 This is likely due to a wider attack surface.